David Brown Ltd.: David Brown Tractors Group

 Personally controlled since its inception by David Brown (1904–1993) the first venture into tractor production was in a joint project with Harry Ferguson in 1936 building the Ferguson-Brown tractor.
-David Brown became one of the biggest British tractor manufactures in the post war period, with a major manufacturing plant at Meltham, West Yorkshire England.The Ferguson-Brown had many innovative features, including the use of cast alloy for many the components, which was light but prone to damage.
+David Brown became one of the biggest British tractor manufactures in the post war period, with a major manufacturing plant at Meltham, in the West Riding of Yorkshire.
+The Ferguson-Brown had many innovative features, including the use of cast alloy for many the components, which was light but prone to damage.
 The Ferguson-Brown used a Coventry Climax engine for the first 350 tractors.
 Browns developed their own engine which was fitted to subsequent production.
 Total production was 1350 + 1 built from parts in 1940 after production finished.